 Cost Assurance Mechanism What does this mean?
 High level plan Our plans have been created as top-down phased plans with work breakdown structures and estimated periods of time that are required to achieve the objective.
 Top-down resource estimates Not applicable Bottom-up resource estimates To estimate resource requirements, we have used a bottom-up approach to estimate the time that would be needed for each resource to do the activities needed to complete the phase of work.
 These estimates are independent of, but always less than, the duration allotted in the high-level plan.
 Confidence weighting on resource estimates We have not applied confidence weighting on resource estimates, instead building a moderate contingency into the cost estimates through the unit rates.
 Experience from prior investments We have applied lessons learned from the currently operating Digital Programme, especially in resourcing approaches.
 This has resulted in an increase in the use of internal resources and service delivery partners instead of 3 rd party contractor resources.
 RIIO1/2 allowance and expenditure Our experiences in resource management and project costing from the early RIIO-T2 IT & T project delivery have informed the cost estimating used for the Re-Openers.
 Negotiated and market tested frameworks and contracts (e.g., consulting services or managed services) Where applicable, we have applied unit rates for resources based on market tested framework agreements across a range of different service providers.
 Where we have had the opportunity, we have asked for quotes from suppliers who are already contracted to us.
 RFx processes We have not needed to perform any RFx processes as explicit input into this Re-Opener.
-However, we do have some RFx processes in execution currently for the scope of investments that are proposed.
+However, we do have some RFx processes that have concluded or are in progress currently for the scope of investments that are proposed.
+We have also executed some informal vendor engagement to determine external costs on the Acceleration of Digitisation investment.
 External benchmark of investment titles have provided a quality review of the project plans and estimates.